Story

 Dr. Alejandra Zamora

 Dr. Zamora is an Assistant Professor of Conservation Genetics at Universidad del Valle de Guatemala, and Director of the Center for Biotechnology Studies.
 In 2012, she was the first herpetologist to visit the nuclear cloud forest at Cerro Amay.
 There, she documented the occurrence of the endangered Plectrohyla guatemalensis—the Guatemalan spike-thumb frog, which occurs only in cloud forests that are themselves in peril.
-Dr. Zamora is an expert in the molecular genetics of the invasive Chytrid fungus that is decimating amphibian species in Latin America.
-She discovered Chytrid at Cerro Amay at low levels, which is probably due to the pristine nature of the cloud forest there.
+Dr. Zamora is an expert in molecular genetics of the invasive Chytrid fungus that is decimating amphibian species in Latin America.
+She discovered Chytrid at Cerro Amay at low levels, which is probably low due to the pristine nature of the cloud forest there.
 As humans fragment the original forests using chainsaws, they spread this fungus ever deeper into the forest.

 oazamora@uvg.edu.gt